felix-mueller/camunda-docs-static/optimize/content/technical-guide/configuration/index.md

 ```
 camunda.optimize.es.settings.index.refresh_interval=-1
 ```
-* How often should the data replicated in case of node failure.
+* How often should the data be replicated in case of node failure.
 Note, the more replicas you define, the slower Elasticsearch becomes.
 ```
 camunda.optimize.es.settings.index.number_of_replicas=0
 ```